 - Ilegal introduction of the African catfish is a threat to indigenous catfishes in rivers

 - Co-extinctions: When a species becomes extinct, the species that are associated with it also becomes extinct.
 E.g.

-- When a host fish extincts, the parasite also extincts
+- When a host fish extinct, the parasite also extinct

 - Mutualism like a plant-pollinator, where extinction of one species leads to the extinction of other species too

 Each species has an important role to play in an ecosystem.
 It is important to conserve diversity because once extinct we can not get it back.
 There are many ways to conserve biodiversity: